JessRudder/pretrained-image-classifier/NOTES.md

 Input results dic and results statistics dic to print summary of results

 # 19 - Project Workspace: Printing Results
+Implemented Code

 # 20 - Classify Uploaded Images
+Upload 2 images of a dog (same image, one regular and one flipped) Upload image of an animal that is not a dog
+Upload an image of something that is not an animal

+Run the 3 models on them

+Answer these questions:
+1. Did the three model architectures classify the breed of dog in Dog_01.jpg to be the same breed?
+If not, report the differences in the classifications.
+They did - all three decided the dog was a beagle.
+This is not correct, but, I get it.

+2. Did each of the three model architectures classify the breed of dog in Dog_01.jpg to be the same breed of dog as that model architecture classified Dog_02.jpg?
+If not, report the differences in the classifications. alexnet - beagle/ring-tailed lemur resnet - beagle/beagle vgg - beagle/beagle

+3. Did the three model architectures correctly classify Animal_Name_01.jpg and Object_Name_01.jpg to not be dogs?
+If not, report the misclassifications.
+They correctly identified that the turtle and the clock were not dogs.

+4. Based upon your answers for questions 1. - 3. above, select the model architecture that you feel did the best at classifying the four uploaded images.
+Describe why you selected that model architecture as the best on uploaded image classification. resnet and vgg did equally as good identifying all of the images.
+Resnet did the ranking almost instantl while vgg took 2 seconds.
+Based on that I'd rank the models in this order: resnet, vgg, alexnet

 # 21 - Project Workspace: Classify Uploaded Images
+Did it!

 # 22 - Final Results